Dariasteam/JSON-cpp/docs/manual_doc.md

 class C : public A;       // tells serializable static method there is a C class INHERITS (C)

-class M : public json::Serializable {
+class M : public json::deprecated_serializable {
   A* a;
   SERIAL_START;
     a                     // this could be an A, a B or a C